Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Numerical Results

 \subsection{Broken aggregate phase gauge symmetry}

-The concept of broken gauge symmetry in solids was originally introduced to understand and describe the occurrence of distinct phases between a critical temperature below which solids undergo a certain phase transition as characterized by an order parameter.
-In the present theory, such phase transitions in atomic gases are modeled in terms of the composed average wave field $\psi = \psi_+ \cup \psi_-$ that predicts non-zero values below the critical temperature for Bose-Einstein condensation.
-Different from standard approaches known so far, within the present theory, it is, in particular, possible to explain that it is not the entire gauge field symmetry that is broken, but only the relative symmetry between condensate and non-condensate fields.
-The two field components differ in terms of an angle of $\pi$, i.e., are directed in the corresponding opposite directions, while the total symmetry of the gas remains preserved, i.e. $\psi=0$.
+The concept of broken gauge symmetry in solids was originally introduced to understand and describe the occurrence of distinct phases between a critical temperature below which solids undergo a certain phase transition, as characterized by an order parameter.
+In the present theory, such phase transitions in atomic gases can be modeled by describing the transition of a mixed wave field $\psi = \psi_0 \cup \psi_\perp$ without coherences and a relative reference frame between condensate and non-condensate components of the Bose gas (that leads to a non-zero field distribution in the complex plane) to a coherently interfering condensate and non-condensate quantum field that is gauged to zero average (vanishing) values below the critical temperature for Bose-Einstein condensation.
+In particular, below the critical temperature, the two sub-components, condensate and non-condensate, are coherently coupled within a certain coherence time (at each realization of the quantum field).

+Different from standard approaches known so far, within the present theory, it is, in particular, possible to explain that it is not the entire gauge field symmetry that is broken, but only the relative symmetry between condensate and non-condensate fields that are coherently interacting below the critical temperature.
+In contrast, in the limit of large temperatures, the two components do not build a relative reference frame for symmetry breaking but are independently mixed, and therefore, the total quantum field builds a ball-shaped distribution in complex space.
+For finite temperatures, there is theoretically no non-zero coherence; however, different field components only interfere destructively, if the coherence time is larger than the time uncertainty.
+This defines a physical transition for symmetry breaking when the coherence time exceeds this (minimal) uncertainty threshold.

-Please note that this is the case only in three-dimensional setups.
-For reduced dimensionality, the assumption that $\psi=0$ certainly doesn't remain valid, since the particle number is not conserved only within manifolds of the total setup, i.e., one has to assume a general function $\psi = \psi(N-N_0)$.
+Please note that this is the case only in three-dimensional setups, since in lower dimensions the single-particle wave functions cannot be assumed to obey a non-zero average.
+Thus, for reduced dimensionality, the assumption that $\psi=0$ doesn't remain valid, i.e., one has to assume a general function $\psi = \psi(N-N_0)$.
 The broken phase gauge symmetry of the (left-shifted) condensate quantum field is illustrated in the lower right section of Fig. \ref{figone}.
-As compared to the star-shaped quantum field in Fig. \ref{figtwo}, it is visible that the symmetry is broken concerning the zero point axis.
+As compared to the star-shaped quantum field in Fig. \ref{figtwo}, it is visible that the (relative) symmetry is broken concerning the zero point axis, assuming thermal equilibrium.